Malaysia top court rebuffs bid to delay ex-PM’s final appeal

 At the start of Thursday’s hearing, Najib’s new lead counsel, Hisyam Teh Poh Teik, told the court that he wanted to withdraw because he wasn’t given enough time to prepare.

-The five-member court denied his request, but Hisyam remained defiant and later said he would not make any new submissions in the appeal in addition to those already prepared by the previous lawyer.
+The five-member court denied his request.
+The appeal then began with prosecutors making their submissions.

+Hisyam remained defiant and later said he would not make any new submissions in the appeal in addition to those already prepared by the previous lawyer.

 Najib reacted strongly to the court’s refusal to let Hisyam withdraw, saying his right to a fair hearing was at stake.
 He said he was left with no effective counsel or proper representation because Hisyam had not had enough time to prepare for the appeal.